-- Mote Failures: The failure of a MICA2 mote can disable a subtree below it.
-Initially, we attempted to add failure detection to the MAC layer to quickly identify link failures and chose alterative routes.
+-Mote Failures: The failure of a MICA2 mote can disable a subtree below it.
+Initially, we attempted to add failure detection to the MAC layer to quickly identify link failures and choose alterative routes.
 Soon, we discovered that link layer reliability in such a bandwidth constrained platform is too heavyweight and the effective data rate is reduced by nearly 50%.
 With such an observation, we introduce soft-state into the diffusion tree.
 The diffusion tree is refreshed per system cycle to prune failed links and discover new routes.
-After this modification, no bandwidth penalty is experienced during data communication. - Asymmetric Links: If motes choose their parents without considering the distance separating them, it results in asymmetric links which leads to different reception rates along different directions between the same pair of motes.
-This asymmetry can be solved by link layer handshaking; however we discovered that it is very expensive.
-The practical strategy we adopt is that we use a lower transmission power when sending out synchronization messages to ensure that motes choose parents that are within a smaller radius.
-When transmitting application data, we use the maximum transmission power to ensure symmetric communication along the diffusion three in directions to and from the base station.
+After this modification, no bandwidth penalty is experienced during data communication.